Frequently asked questions

 How can I get a job in Cybersecurity without a degree

-CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
-Here is why: There is a little-known government regulation called DOD-8570.
+CompTIA Network+ and CompTIA Security+ are the most important certifications you need if you are brand new to cybersecurity.
+This is because of a less-known government regulation, DOD-8570.
 Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
-You need at least one of these certifications if your position might expose you to sensitive government information.
+The document states that you need to have at least one certification if you are in a job that could expose you to sensitive data.
 CompTIA Security+ is the minimum requirement.
-This certification is required by even companies that are not going to work with the government.
+Even companies that will never work with the government are asking for this certification.
 These certifications will make you highly sought-after and should not be a problem to get placed.

 What's next if I want to get started?

 First, let’s find out if you are eligible for a WIOA Grant.
 This grant can cover the cost of this (yes, it might be free if you qualify!)
-Why don’t you call right now or make an appointment for us to call you
+Call or make an appointment today for us to call you.